-- securities and derivatives markets that are fair and warrant public confidence - a dynamic and competitive securities and derivatives industry that provides opportunities for investors and access to capital for businesses

-The Securities Act sets out the commission's role in regulating securities and derivatives markets and outlines the governance and accountability structure for the commission.
+- securities and derivatives markets that are fair and warrant public confidence - a dynamic and competitive securities and derivatives industry that provides opportunities for investors and access to capital for businesses markets and outlines the governance and accountability structure for the commission.
 It establishes the commission as a corporation consisting of up to 11 commissioners.
 The commission is responsible for the administration of the Securities Act.